alvinwan/motiosecure/desktop/README.md

 - `monitor`: Start and stop monitoring.

 The electron app runs a Python subprocess and calls these endpoints accordingly, using zerorpc.
 The monitoring app separately opens a websocket so that the electron frontend can communicate directly with the Python script.
-(This could probably be simplified)

 For more information, see [Fleeting Year's example](https://github.com/fyears/electron-python-example), which this project is based on.